 7 Night Carnival Cruise ship prices per person in the Caribbean can range between $1000 – $3,700.

-Most people will spend between $1,000 and $2,000 per person for the full vacation.
+Most people will spend between $1,000 and $2,000 per person for a full vacation.
 Now, it’s true that if you were to drink only water, explore ports on your own, and stick to the main dining room and buffets, you could be paying on the lower end.
-The $50 per person/per day price includes an interior cabin, all of your meals and snacks, regular coffee, tea, ice tea, lemonade, taxes and port charges.
-It also includes many ship board activities, nightly entertainment and daytime child care for ages 2 thru teens.
-For many destinations in the United States just the hotel can cost just as much.
-Remember, that Many folks don’t realize how affordable family cruises can be.
+The $50 per person/per day price includes an interior cabin, all of your meals and snacks, regular coffee, tea, ice tea, lemonade, taxes, and port charges.
+It also includes many shipboard activities, nightly entertainment and daytime child care for ages 2 thru teens.
+For many destinations in the United States, just the hotel can cost just as much.
+Remember, that many folks don’t realize how affordable family cruises can be.

 The Carnival Cruise Cost for Shore Excursions